Frequently Asked Questions

 Do you offer half-day workshops?

 Regrettably, our in-school days cannot be shortened to half a day — they are all full-day experiences.
 Our days are built around a narrative, with the afternoon activities reinforcing the morning’s learning.
 So half-day workshops are not feasible.

 What should we wear?

 We encourage the children to dress in simple costumes to help them get into the spirit of the day.
 They need not be super fancy — often an oversized T-shirt can go a long way.
-Costume ideas can be found in the information booklet that will arrive shortly before our visit, or parents can visit our sister site, History Off the Peg, to purchase costumes.
+Costume ideas can be found in the information booklet that will arrive shortly before our visit.

 Incidentally, the adults are welcome to wear costumes, too, if they choose to.